 - ¼ cup pine nuts, divided

-1. Soak raisins and rosemary leaves in a small bowl of lukewarm water.
+1. Soak raisins and rosemary leaves in two separate small bowls of lukewarm water.
 Set aside.

 2. Position oven rack to center position.
 Preheat oven to 350°F and grease a 9” pie pan with olive oil or non-stick cooking spray.
 Set aside.

-3. In a large bowl, combine chestnut flour, water, honey, and olive oil with a fork.
+3. In a large bowl, combine chestnut flour, water, honey, and olive oil with a fork or wooden spoon.
 Continue stirring until a smooth batter forms.
-If batter is too thick, add another tablespoon or two of water to thin slightly.
+If batter is too thick, add another tablespoon or two of water to thin it slightly.

 4. Drain raisins and rosemary leaves and pat dry.
 Add half of the raisins, walnuts, and pine nuts to batter and stir to combine.